 Kids also already get their superhero consumption from all-ages TV shows, movies, and video games.
 (Though the same goes for many adult fans.)

 Most Big Two superhero comics also aren’t kid-friendly in content or price.
 Parents aren’t going to pay for a “Batman” comic featuring the Joker committing gory shock-violence kill sprees.
 Nor will kids (or their parents) “stick around” for dozens of issues (and crossovers/tie-ins) at $4 apiece to see how a storyline plays out.
 (The headline for this Entertainment Weekly article on “Batman” #50 says it all.)
 And of course there’s the soap opera-level impenetrable continuity (and reboots, etc.) that’ll turn kids (and plenty of adults) off cold.

 Marvel’s trade paperback and graphic novel presence has also been weaker than DC’s.
 Checking Comichron’s trade paperback sales estimates for 2017, Marvel doesn’t put in very many entries in the top 50 trade sales, including none in the top 10 trades sold.
-On top of that, Marvel also licenses out various lines that’d appeal to kids (the Disney Duck comics, a line of Marvel digests, etc.) for other publishers to handle.
+On top of that, Marvel also licenses out kid-friendly comic lines (the Disney Duck comics, a line of Marvel digests (now cancelled), etc.) for other publishers to handle.